amsen20/masters-thesis/docs/scinear/polymorphism.md

 TODO AN EXAMPLE WITH EXPLANATION
 ```

 The primary motivation for this rule is to prevent polymorphic types from holding linear fields without becoming linear themselves.
 However, the internal implementation of promoted types may violate Scinear rules.
-Scinear emits a warning when promotions occur.

 This rule presents a trade-off between practicality and soundness.
-Scinear could preserve soundness by disallowing method calls on promoted types.
-However, this forces the developer to define a linear version of each method, which is impractical.
+To preserve soundness, Scinear enforces a restrictive rule.

+***Scinear-polymorphic-promotion-limitation-rule:*** Scinear only promotes `Option` and `Tuple` types.
+Other nonlinear types can have a type parameter instantiated with linear types if they are annotated with `@HideLinearity`.

+Linear types require the ability to decompose into fields to be practical.
+Scala implements this decomposition by returning an `Option[Tuple[...]]` of fields during `match-case` and `unapply` operations.
+This means that support for these two types is inevitable.
+Additionally, their simplicity ensures they are safe to promote.

 ## Polymorphic function calls